 Asia’s largest Infocomm, Media and Technology event ends on a high note after three days of announcements, exciting plans for the future, speaking tracks and tech showcases.
-ConnecTechAsia will return in 2020 from 9-11 June at Marina Bay Sands Singapore.
+ConnecTechAsia will return in 2020 from 29 September – 1 October at Singapore EXPO.

 26 June 2019, Singapore – ConnecTechAsia, comprising BroadcastAsia, CommunicAsia and NXTAsia, wrapped up last Thursday drawing 38,000 attendees and 1,700 exhibitors over two venues.